ricedh/drafts/01-palladio.md

+---
+title: Using Palladio to Visualize Ads
+author: Clare Jensen and Kaitlyn Sisk
+...

 Page would begin with an image of Palladio map, and a brief description of what the map depicts.

 # Rationale